-- FOR Proposal 1: the election of Marc Holliday and John S. Levy as Class II directors to serve on our Board of Directors for a three-year term and until their successors are duly elected and qualify; - FOR Proposal 2: the approval, on an advisory basis, of the compensation of our executives; - FOR THREE (3) YEARS in respect of Proposal 3: the recommendation, on an advisory basis, of whether an advisory vote on executive compensation should be held every one, two or three years; and - FOR Proposal 4: the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2010.
+- FOR Proposal 1: the election of John H. Alschuler, Jr. and Stephen L. Green as Class III directors to serve on our Board of Directors for a three-year term and until their successors are duly elected and qualify; - FOR Proposal 2: the approval, on an advisory basis, of the compensation of our executives; and - FOR Proposal 3: the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012.